Traits

 }

-The newtype pattern involves creating a new type (typically, a tuple struct with a single field) to wrap an existing type.
+The newtype pattern involves creating a new local type (typically, a tuple struct with a single field) to wrap an existing type.
 This allows you to implement traits on the wrapper type, even if you don't own the original type or the trait.

 use std::fmt;